TomatenKuchenDEV/docs/docs/serverstats.md

 ### Visibility {#visibility}

-You can change the visibility of the statistics.
-You can choose from "Public", "Only Members" (only server members) and "Disabled".
+You can change the visibility of the statistics [in the settings](https://tomatenkuchen.com/dashboard/settings#publicStats).
+You can choose from "Public" (accessible for everyone with the link), "Only Members" (only server members) and "Disabled" (hides the statistics for everyone).

 Note that "Only Members" and "Disabled" will disable tracking of message statistics (amount of messages & active chatters).